-You have just opened the 2001 Tax Professional Kit - it is intended for tax professionals who prepare earned income tax credit (EITC) returns.
+You have just opened the 2002 Tax Professional Guide.
+It is intended for tax professionals who prepare tax returns claiming the earned income tax credit (EITC) for tax year 2001.

 The Internal Revenue Service is committed to providing you with the tools necessary to prepare accurate and complete returns.
-We have designed this Tax Professional Kit to provide information on areas of the credit that tax professionals like you have asked about.
-Please take the time to carefully review this information and to share it with your clients.
+We have designed this Tax Professional Guide to provide information on areas of the credit about which tax professionals like you have asked.
+Please take the time to carefully review this information and share it with your clients.

-The kit contains guidance that will help you determine the eligibility of your clients.
-It provides information on your due diligence responsibilities that are required under the Taxpayer Relief Act of 1997.
-It also includes the new definition of a foster child and answers to some of the most frequently asked questions about the EITC.
+The guide contains information that will help you determine the eligibility of your clients for the EITC.
+It provides information on your due diligence responsibilities as required under the Taxpayer Relief Act of 1997.
+You will find that while there are no changes to the EITC tax laws for tax year 2001, several significant changes will go into effect for tax year 2002 EITC returns.

-We hope you find this kit helpful as you assist your clients with filing their tax returns.
-Like you, we want to ensure the accuracy of EITC returns so taxpayers receive the proper credit and timely refunds.
+We hope you find this guide helpful as you assist your clients with filing their tax returns.
+Like you, we want to make certain that EITC returns are accurate so that taxpayers claim the proper amount of the credit to ensure timely refunds.

-At the IRS, we are working to put service first, and we are changing to meet the public's expectations.
-This Tax Professional Kit is a fundamental part of our service to each and every taxpayer.
+At the IRS, we are working to put service first as we make an earnest effort to meet the public's expectations.
+This Tax Professional Guide is a fundamental part of our service to you and to the American taxpaying public.